|

 50 seats

-Participants will explore core teaching practices, including lesson planning, classroom culture, student engagement, and pedagogy- while connecting their prior experiences to the realities of teaching.
-Through reflection and real-world scenarios, they will develop practical strategies to navigate common challenges.
+This interactive session will support career changers in understanding the essential skills needed to succeed in today’s classrooms.
+Participants will explore core teaching practices such as lesson planning, classroom culture, student engagement, and pedagogy, connecting their prior professional experiences to the realities of teaching.
+Through reflection and real‑world scenarios, they will develop practical strategies to navigate common challenges and build confidence in their new roles.
 Provisional, Conditional or Novice educators who are Career Changers LaChon Winston, Prince George's County More

 Starts: